 There is everything from basic how-to-draw lessons for younger kids to mixed media projects for older ones.
 Many of the courses are appropriate for ages 9 and up, unless you have a very eager young artist with a great attention span.

-I highly recommend the membership!
-The cost divided over twelve months is very affordable, especially if you have multiple kids.
 You do cover the costs of the art supplies yourself, however.
 Just keep that in mind if you decide to try it.

 Do you love reading aloud?
 Get the Greatest Artists series from your library or buy it on Amazon.
 Read them aloud with your kids.

 Do you like to hand-letter?
 Teach your kids how to do it, and explain that hand-lettering is art.

 Do you love to quilt or knit?
 That’s art, too.
 Invite your kids into your artistic hobby (unless that